AddyMills/Amplitude-Compiler/README.md

 ![image](https://user-images.githubusercontent.com/74471839/136066494-08b9c0f5-eba9-4577-8188-a5c2f601e419.png)

 Here you can search for all your audio files.
 Please be aware **all** fields must be filled in with something.
-If you are not using multitracks, you can right click the fields and select a silenced track based on your audio input.
+If you are not using multitracks, go into the *silence* folder of the programs folder and select a silenced track based on your audio input.

 Clicking on *Compiler* at the top and selecting *PS4 Mode* will enable the two disabled flow tracks.